mrtinhnguyen/X402Sentinel/README.md

 ### X/Twitter API Setup (Optional)

 1. Go to [Twitter Developer Portal](https://developer.twitter.com/)
-2. Create a new app
+2. Create a new app with API v2 access
-3. Get your Bearer Token for API v2
+3. Get your Bearer Token
 4. Add to `.env.local` as `X_BEARER_TOKEN`

 ### Development